JoeyStanley/real/cv.md

 ### Poster Presentations

+<strong>Joseph A. Stanley</strong>.
+"The differences between and within BEG and BAG: Phonological, morphological, and lexical effects in prevelar raising."
+Poster presentation at the 47th annual meeting of New Ways of Analyzing Variation (NWAV47).
+New York City, New York.
+October 18–21, 2018.

 Shawn Foster, <strong>Joseph A. Stanley</strong>, & Margaret E. L. Renwick.
 "Vowel Mergers in the American South."
 Poster presentation at the 174th Meeting of the Acoustical Society of America (ASA).
 New Orleans, LA.
 December 4–8, 2017.
 <a href="http://asa.scitation.org/doi/abs/10.1121/1.5014282" class="link" title="link to this presentation"></a>

 <strong>Joseph A. Stanley</strong>.
 "Changes in the Timber Industry as a Catalyst for Linguistic Change."
 Poster presentation at the 46th New Ways of Analyzing Variation conference ([NWAV46](https://english.wisc.edu/nwav46/)).
 Madison, WI.
 November 2–5, 2017. (with UGA Graduate School travel award)
 <a href="/downloads/171103-nwav46-abstract.pdf" class="abstract" target="_blank" title="download the abstract"></a>
 <a href="/downloads/171103-nwav46.pdf" class="poster" target="_blank" title="download this poster as a PDF"></a>

 [Margaret E. L. Renwick](http://faculty.franklin.uga.edu/mrenwick/) & <strong>Joseph A. Stanley</strong>.
 “A historical perspective on vowel shifting: Acoustic analysis of the Digital Archive of Southern Speech” Poster presentation at the 173rd Meeting of the Acoustical Society of America (ASA).
 Boston, MA.
 June 25–29, 2017.
 <a href="http://asa.scitation.org/doi/abs/10.1121/1.4989091" class="link" title="link to this presentation"></a>